Wise inspirational words from Steve Maraboli that I thought I’d share.

 Today is a blessed day in my life – the birth of my son Arie, the best son in the world to me!

-Arie is one of the lights in my life and I know I am in his Raising Arie and his sister Lauren has and continues to enrich my life.
+Arie is one of the lights in my life along with his sister Lauren.
+They both continue to enrich my life.
 I’m so proud of the young man he has become and the man I know he will continue to be.

 This is a post I shared on my Facebook and Instagram pages a couple of weeks ago.
 I intended to share it here with you that follow my blog posts – so here it is.